 45m Burmese-marble statue on Nakkerd Hill, visible from most of the island.
 The marble plates were installed by donations, and you can still read donors' names pressed into the base tiles.
 Free entry, but the stalls at the base are unavoidable.

 At 45 meters, the Big Buddha on Nakkerd Hill is visible from Patong beach, from the highway north toward the airport, and from most of the island’s hills on a clear day.
 The statue is white Burmese marble, delivered in panels, funded by donations from Thai Buddhists across the country.
 If you crouch at the base and look at the tiles, you can read the names and hometowns of the people who paid for each one.
-That’s the detail the tour bus guides don’t mention. (verified by SHA Thailand editorial, May 2026)
+That’s the detail the tour bus guides don’t mention.

 Go before 9am.
-The drive up the hill takes 20 minutes from Patong by taxi, which will run ฿150-200.
+The drive up the hill takes 20 minutes from Patong by taxi, which will run $4-6.
 Before the coaches arrive, the only sounds are monks and roosters.
-The dress code is enforced at the entrance: shoulders and knees covered.
+The dress code is enforced at the entrance, with shoulders and knees covered.
 If you forget, wraps are available free at the gate, and the attendants hand them over without ceremony.
 After 10am, the vendor stalls around the base fill with noise and souvenir pressure.
 The statue itself is unchanged, but the atmosphere is not.

 2. Wat Chalong (วัดฉลอง)